 Investing with Rental Properties

 No one should be surprised by this option.
 Buying rental property and utilizing the space to rent to tenants has been an investment practice for years and will continue to be one.
+When you invest in rental properties, unless you hire a management company, you will be responsible for handling all of the responsibilities of renting the property out.

 - Paying for mortgage and taxes